VorpalBlade/keyboard-backlightd/README.md

 ## Warning!

 This program will monitor your key presses, but only to detect when you press the keys.
+It does however not care about *what* you press.
+The only thing the code checks is if it is a LED changing state, in which case it is ignored (otherwise, pressing Caps Lock on an external keyboard would light up the keyboard backlight).

-It does not care about what you press.
-But the Linux API it uses does provide that.
-Thus, it works very similar to a keylogger.
-Read the code first to make sure you trust me with this!
+In summary: This code works very similar to how a keylogger would, except that it is benign.
+But you should read the code first to make sure you trust me with this!
+(This is a good idea in general!)

-The code that does this is in `handlers.rs` in the `mod ev_dev` section.
+The code that does this is in [`handlers.rs`](src/handlers.rs) in the `mod ev_dev` section.

 ## Figuring out input devices & LEDs